EricQu2001/EricQu2001.github.io/docs/projects/README.md

   <span style="color:grey">**Eric Qu**</span>

-  <span style="font-size:16px">In each week, we hold a paper reading discussion to present our works or latest interesting works.
+  <span style="font-size:16px">In each week, we hold a paper reading discussion to present our works or latest interesting progresses.
 Here are some of my sildes.</span>

   [[HAEGAN](/projects/HJTGANSlides.pdf)] [[Diffusion Models](/projects/diffusion.pdf)] [[S4 Model](/projects/S4.pdf)]